Tony Siscone

-Tony Siscone (born March 25, 1949) was an asphalt modified racecar driver from 1973 through 1994.
+Tony Siscone (born March 25, 1949) is an American former asphalt modified racecar driver, having competed from 1973 through 1994.

-He was raised in the Collings Lakes section of Buena Vista Township, New Jersey.
+Siscone was raised in the Collings Lakes section of Buena Vista Township, New Jersey.
 A resident of Hammonton, New Jersey, he graduated from Hammonton High School in 1967 and from Rider University in 1971.
 Siscone was a high school teacher for 17 years.
 In 1976, he married Margaret, "Margi", Clark from Berlin, NJ and later had a son and a daughter.
 After receiving the N.J.
 Governor's "Teacher Recognition Award" in 1987, Siscone retired from teaching and he and his wife started their own business, Safety Connection Inc.

-During his 22 years of racing stock cars, Tony Siscone competed in 784 races; 151 victories, second place 121 times, 3rd place 111 times, 4th & 5th place 108 times.
-Amazingly, Siscone finished in the top 3 positions in 49% of his career races and finished in the top 5 positions in 63% of his career races.
-Tony and his Teams also earned 12 track Championships: 6-at Wall Stadium, 3-at Atlantic City Speedway, 2-at NASCAR's Flemington Speedway, and 1-at NASCAR's New Egypt Speedway.
-Tony Siscone ranked second in all-time wins in Wall Stadium's NASCAR Modified division.
+During his 22 years of stock car racing, Siscone competed in 784 races; 151 victories, second place 121 times, third place 111 times, fourth & fifth place 108 times.
+Amazingly, Siscone finished in the top-three positions in 49% of his career races and finished in the top-five positions in 63% of his career races.
+Siscone and his teams also earned 12 track Championships: six at Wall Stadium, three at Atlantic City Speedway, two at NASCAR's Flemington Speedway, and one at NASCAR's New Egypt Speedway.
+Siscone ranked second in all-time wins in Wall Stadium's NASCAR Modified division.